Frederik Pohl: Editor and agent

 Pohl started a career as a literary agent in 1937, but it was a sideline for him until after World War II, when he began doing it full-time.
 Pohl stopped being Asimov's agent—the only one the latter ever had—when he became editor from 1939 to 1943 of two pulp magazines, Astonishing Stories and Super Science Stories.
 In his autobiography, Pohl said that he stopped editing the two magazines at roughly the time of the German invasion of the Soviet Union in 1941.

 Stories by Pohl often appeared in these magazines, but never under his own name.
 Work written in collaboration with Cyril M. Kornbluth was credited to S. D. Gottesman or Scott Mariner; other collaborative work (with any combination of Kornbluth, Dirk Wylie, or Robert A. W. Lownes) was credited to Paul Dennis Lavond.
 For Pohl's solo work, stories were credited to James MacCreigh (or for one story only, Warren F. Howard.)
 Works by "Gottesman", "Lavond", and "MacCreigh" continued to appear in various science-fiction pulp magazines throughout the 1940s.

 He also worked as an advertising copywriter and then as a copywriter and book editor for Popular Science.

 Pohl co-founded the Hydra Club, a loose collection of science-fiction professionals and fans who met during the late 1940s and 1950s.

 From the early 1960s until 1969, Pohl served as editor of Galaxy Science Fiction and Worlds of If magazines, taking over after the ailing H. L. Gold could no longer continue working "around the end of 1960".
 Under his leadership, If won the Hugo Award for Best Professional Magazine for 1966, 1967 and 1968.
 Pohl hired Judy-Lynn del Rey as his assistant editor at Galaxy and If.
 He also served as editor of Worlds of Tomorrow from its first issue in 1963 until it was merged into If in 1967.

-In the mid-1970s, Pohl acquired and edited novels for Bantam Books, published as "A Frederik Pohl Selection"; these included Samuel R. Delany's Dhalgren and Joanna Russ's The Female Man.
+In the mid-1970s, Pohl acquired and edited novels for Bantam Books, published as "A Frederik Pohl Selection"; these included Samuel R. Delany's Dhalgren, Sterling E. Lanier's Hiero's Journey, and Joanna Russ's The Female Man.
 He also edited a number of science-fiction anthologies.